cyberseihis/bnnprint/write/paralel.md

 connect nested OR gates is removed.
 This trade-off allows to optimise for whichever of area and power is the largest bottleneck to the desired application.

+Importantly for our purposes, none of the models could be powered by a 30mW BlueSpark using a conventional LUT for the weights.
+After implementing the LUT using tristate buffers, 5 out of the 6 can be powered by it.
+Although not coming cheaply in terms of area, the power savings were critical for overcoming this barrier.

 All in all compared to the fully parallel designs requirements are reduced $3-5\times$.
 This opens up the space of implementable applications.
 The relative savings would get considerably better for larger networks given the scaling observed.